tjkrajewski/RBANCOVA.RMST/vignettes/RMST-RBANCOVA.md

 ## Additional Considerations

-When the estimated interval-specific survival probability $P_{jk}$ equals 0 or 1, the function handles these edge cases through through a straightforward adjustment of the interval structure.
+When the estimated interval-specific survival probability $P_{jk}$ equals 0 or 1, the function handles these edge cases through a straightforward adjustment of the interval structure.
 If $P_{jk}=1$, meaning that no events occur within the interval and all individuals at risk survive through its endpoint, the interval is retained as is.
 Since $log(1)=0$, this case does not introduce numerical instability, and the corresponding variance and covariance are carried forward unchanged.
 In contrast, when $P_{jk}=0$, that is, all individuals at risk experience the event before the end of the interval, the *rbancova_rmst()* function consolidates the interval grid by reducing the number of discrete intervals used to span the same total follow-up period.